a5c-ai/gitagent/ARTICLE.md

-# PromptOps - GitOps for AI: Managing Prompts as Part of Your Codebase
+# PromptOps - GitOps for AI: Managing Development Prompts as Part of Your Codebase

 ## Overview – The Idea in Simple Terms